Name Exploration Subcommittee

 Juan Rodriguez Cabrillo is famous for his expedition along the coast of California in 1542, the first European and oldest written record of the west coast of the now United States.
 His accounts of the expedition noted visits to native villages, descriptions of flora and fauna, and efforts to find a suitable location to establish settlements.
 His namesake is associated with the Cabrillo National Monument on Point Loma, adjacent to the San Diego Bay, a site he "discovered" and named San Miguel during his expedition.
 In 1543 he died from gangrene after suffering a leg wound on Santa Catalina Island off the coast of California.
 Cabrillo amassed a large sum of wealth and property, in large part through the use of slave labor in Guatemala that resulted from the conquest of Mexico and Central America under Spanish military expeditions and his taking of land titles in the Spanish "encomienda" system.
 At the time of his death, Cabrillo had one of the richest estates in Central America.
 Cabrillo's birthplace is the subject of some dispute among historians, although most authoritative accounts attribute his birth to Spain.
 The Portuguese government and most historians from that country still identify him as one of their own, and two villages in that country claim him as their native son.
 Cabrillo is a controversial figure today because of his role in the conquering armies of Cortes and because his expedition set the stage for colonial conquest of California and the subjugation of natives who had lived in this region for centuries.

-In the mid-20th Century, Portuguese civic clubs in the state of California promoted Cabrillo as a historic figure who had “discovered” California.
-These clubs were populated by European-Americans who had come to California, with a history of celebrating the “pioneer stock” and expeditionary attributes of explorers like Cabrillo, much to the detriment of indigenous people.
+In the mid-20th Century, Portuguese civic clubs in the state of California promoted Cabrillo as a historic figure who had "discovered" California.
+These clubs were populated by European-Americans who had come to California, with a history of celebrating the "pioneer stock" and expeditionary attributes of explorers like Cabrillo, much to the detriment of indigenous people.
 These clubs were successful in lobbying the state legislature to establish a Cabrillo Day in California (September 28, the supposed day he discovered San Diego Bay), and in 1957 the Legislature passed a resolution attaching the name Cabrillo Highway to Highway 1 in various parts along its route.
-Not long after that designation, the college’s initial bond measure was passed by local voters.
-According to Donald Thomas Clark, the name of Cabrillo College was suggested by Santa Cruz Sentinel writer Wally Trabing right around the time the college’s creation was being debated.
+Not long after that designation, the college's initial bond measure was passed by local voters.
+According to Donald Thomas Clark, the name of Cabrillo College was suggested by Santa Cruz Sentinel writer Wally Trabing right around the time the college's creation was being debated.
 The Board of Trustees selected the name at its first official board meeting in March of 1959.
-The Board’s selection of the name had the advantage of not identifying any particular geographic location, such as Aptos or Santa Cruz College.
+The Board's selection of the name had the advantage of not identifying any particular geographic location, such as Aptos or Santa Cruz College.
+In that regard, the decision to rename Cabrillo was seen as a unifying decision, rather than a divisive decision.

 Cabrillo's legacy as a conquistador and landowner in the Spanish encomienda system means that his rise to power and privilege came at the expense of conquering the indigenous people of Central America and Mexico.
 His economic gain came at the expense of hundreds of slaves that he used in his farming, gold mining, and ship building enterprises in Guatemala.
 Cabrillo also fathered children with indigenous women before marrying his Spanish wife Beatriz.

 The accumulation of his wealth and power makes Cabrillo a notorious historic figure for some.
 While Eurocentric interpreters of history find stories of conquest and power to be a reflection of the spoils of war, conquest, and in some cases, manifest destiny, those who are on the losing side of history see them as the ill-gotten gains of colonial power-seekers.
-Advocates of changing the ollege’s name point out that to attach the name of a person like Cabrillo to a college or university associates certain negative attributes with the college, resulting in a degradation of the college’s reputation that should be removed.
+Advocates of changing the college's name point out that to attach the name of a person like Cabrillo to a college or university associates certain negative attributes with the college, resulting in a degradation of the college's reputation that should be removed.
 The movement to remove the name has grown particularly strong in the wake of race-conscious controversies in the U.S. and Europe.
 As a result, colleges and universities are researching and examining the morally blameworthy acts of their namesakes, attempting to rid their institutions of associations with slaveholders or those who espoused racist views.

 Recent examples include name changes at School of Law at UC Berkeley, the removal of Woodrow Wilson's name from the School of Public and International Affairs at Princeton, and Yale University's decision to rename Calhoun College.